 The dumbbell bench press is a little easier to perform and learn and that’s due to the equipment you’re using.
 With dumbbells, it’s a lot easier for lifters to self-organize and change their form in-between reps based on “what feels the best”.

-For example, if you’re teaching the dumbbell bench press to a new lifter then you’ll usually see them self-adjust as they get more reps because this exercise can feel a little more intuitive in the context of execution and learning.
+For example, if you’re teaching the dumbbell bench press to a new lifter, then you’ll usually see them adjust themselves as they get more reps because this exercise can feel a little more intuitive in the context of execution and learning.

 The dumbbell bench press and barbell bench press will work a lot of the same muscles.
-However, the way you perform each of these exercises can influence “how much” you’re hitting particular muscles.
+However, how you perform each exercise can influence “how much” you’re hitting particular muscles.

 To elaborate on the above, if your goal is building the pecs, for example, then the greater range of motion and stress you can place on the pec’s muscle fibers may lead to better hypertrophy gains.